vaibhav70408/Covid19-Analysis/README.md

 # Issues covered

-* Age- wise Distribition of Patients
+* Age- wise Distribution of Patients
 * Comparison of Numbers of Rural Hospitals in different regions
 * Comparison of Numbers of Urban Hospitals in different regions
 * State- wise Health Facilities